Chen Zhe: 2015/2016 season

-Chen successfully progressed through Q School by winning five matches, concluding with a 4–1 victory over David Lilley to secure a new two-year tour place.
+Chen successfully progressed through the first event of the 2016 Q School by winning five matches, concluding with a 4–1 victory over David Lilley to secure a new two-year tour place.

 2016/2017 season

 Chen won a match at the venue stage of a ranking event for the first time by defeating Ross Muir 4–1 in the first round of the Northern Ireland Open.
 He narrowly lost 4–3 to Michael White in the following round after having been 2–0 up.
 His only other match win after this came at the Shoot-Out.